 - Acupuncture, including electroacupuncture

-- Acupressure, tool assisted or with the hands
+- Acupressure, stimulation of acupuncture points with the hands

 - Tuina and other forms of SE Asian massage